 There are three areas of urban population concentration: (a) areas in Bulacan along highways leading from Metro Manila; (b) San Fernando-Angeles City-Mabalacat corridor area; (c) Subic - Dinalupihan area.
-The total urban population in these areas is over 2 million, over half of the total urban population in Central Luzon.

 Human resources in the region are better prepared in terms of a higher participation rate at the primary and secondary levels of education.
 The participation rate of Central Luzon is 94.2% and 86.1%, respectively, as compared to the national average of 85.7% and 66.1% in SY 1992- 93.
 There are comparatively more non-government organizations, cooperatives and people’s organizations in the region.

 Dry season in the Region is from November to May.
 Rains normally occur during the months of July to October.